What’s in a Name? Changing your Company NameApril 26, 2018

 Legal Advice: The Rules of Change

 So you know you need to change the company name and are ready to do it.
 Now what?
 Follow these important steps to successfully make the change.

 Firstly, establish whether you wish to change the limited company name or the trading name (or both).
 These are two very different things.

 Limited company name – This is the one your company is legally registered as with Companies House.
 It’s the company’s legal entity and is usually followed by ‘Limited’ or ‘Ltd’.

 Trading name – Many companies use the term ‘trading as’ to differentiate between their limited name and the one they trade under.
 This is your brand name, and it must be trademark registered.

 In this article, we’re focusing on how to change your limited company’s name.
-In a future article, we will look at changing brand names and trade marks.
+In a future article, we will look at brand names and trade marks.